Sam McDaniel (basketball): Professional career

 In May 2018, McDaniel joined the Mount Gambier Pioneers of the South East Australian Basketball League (SEABL).
 In eight games, he averaged 16.9 points, 7.0 rebounds, 2.3 assists and 1.5 steals per game.

 In August 2018, McDaniel joined Melbourne United as a development player for the 2018–19 NBL season.
 He appeared in 12 games during the season.

 After playing for the Sandringham Sabres during the 2019 NBL1 season, McDaniel re-joined United for the 2019–20 NBL season as a fully contracted player.
 He averaged 1.4 points in 19 games.

 In August 2020, McDaniel re-signed with United for the 2020–21 NBL season.
 He played a key role on the defensive end during the season and helped Melbourne win the championship.

 On 1 July 2021, McDaniel signed a three-year deal with the Tasmania JackJumpers, a franchise entering the NBL for the first time in 2021–22.
 Following the NBL season, he joined the Hobart Chargers of the NBL1 South and helped them win the 2022 championship while earning grand final MVP honours.

 In the 2022–23 NBL season, McDaniel appeared in 14 games for the JackJumpers.
 Following the season, he declined the player option on his contract.
-He then re-joined the Chargers for the 2023 NBL1 South season.
+He then re-joined the Chargers for the 2023 NBL1 South season, where he won the NBL1 South Defensive Player of the Year.

+On 31 March 2023, McDaniel signed a two-year deal with the Brisbane Bullets.
+Following the 2023–24 NBL season, he joined the Brisbane Capitals of the NBL1 North, where he won the league's Defensive Player of the Year, earned First Team honours, and was named the Most Valuable Player for the 2024 season.

+On 26 September 2024, McDaniel was ruled out of the 2024–25 NBL season after he aggravated a shoulder injury that was originally sustained during his stint with the Capitals.
+His recovery was expected to take up to six months.
+He returned to the Brisbane Capitals for the 2025 NBL1 season, where he was again named NBL1 North All Star First Team.

+On 19 February 2025, McDaniel re-signed with the Bullets on a two-year deal.
+On 3 October 2025, he was ruled out for eight weeks with an ankle injury that he sustained during the Bullets' round two game against the Cairns Taipans.

 Personal life

 McDaniel's father, Wayne McDaniel, also played in the NBL for the Adelaide 36ers, Geelong Supercats, Newcastle Falcons and Hobart Devils.

+McDaniel has a daughter with his partner.